moebiussurfing/ofxSurfingTween/README.md

 ### TODO
 + Add more types: 2D/3D vectors and colors.
 Using templates [?] ...
   [ _**ANY HELP/PULL ON THIS IS REALLY APPRECIATED!**_ ]
 + Add "real" nested sub-groups with tree levels.
 Now the params are recreated on one depth level only.
-This could help when duplicated names or to indent sub-groups on a GUI too.
+This could help when duplicated names or indent sub-groups on a GUI too.

 ## Authors
 Original **ofxDataStream** engine author: